CSE237SP2021/project-pong/pong-game/README.md

 ## HOW TO RUN

-Feel free to use our file provided *run.sh* with the following command to see our game:
+Use our provided *run.sh* with the following command in the command line to see our game:
 ```sh
 ./run.sh
 ```